albertonoys/M5PORKCHOP/README.md

         | 2hr session (touch grass)  | 50     |
         +----------------------------+--------+

-    Top tier ranks reference hacker legends and grindhouse cinema.
-If you hit level 40 and don't recognize the name, you've got homework.
+    top tier ranks reference hacker legends and grindhouse cinema. if you hit level 40 and don't recognize the name, you've got homework.

-    XP persists in NVS - survives reboots, even reflashing.
-Your pig remembers everything.
-The only way to reset is to wipe NVS manually.
-    We don't provide instructions because if you need them, you're not ready to lose your progress.
+    XP persists in NVS - survives reboots, even reflashing. your pig remembers everything. the only way to reset is to wipe NVS manually. we don't provide instructions because if you need them, you're not ready to lose your progress.

 ------[ 3.9.1 - IMMORTAL PIG (XP Persistence)

     NVS lives at 0x9000.
-M5 Burner writes start at 0x0.
-You see the problem.
-Your L38 DARK TANGENT grind?
-Steamrolled.
+M5 Burner writes start at 0x0. you see the problem. your L38 DARK TANGENT grind? steamrolled.
 BACON N00B.

-    Not anymore.
+    not anymore.

-    v0.1.6 introduced SD card XP backup.
-Automatic.
-Every save.
+    v0.1.6 introduced SD card XP backup. automatic. every save.
-    M5 Burner nukes your flash?
-Pig recovers from SD on boot.
-    Full chip erase?
-Pig recovers.
-Factory reset?
-Pig.
-Recovers.
+    M5 Burner nukes your flash? pig recovers from SD on boot. full chip erase? pig recovers. factory reset? pig. recovers.

-        NVS = Primary storage (fast, survives firmware updates) SD  = Backup storage (survives everything else)
+        NVS = primary storage (fast, survives firmware updates) SD  = backup storage (survives everything else)

-    The catch: backup is device-bound and signed.
+    the catch: backup is device-bound and signed.

         +-----------------------------------+--------------------+
         | Action                            | Result             |